 First-ever dual World Championship on FOX 40 RC2 and DHX RC4.
 FOX enters the UTV and utility quad markets.

 FOX proprietary Internal Bypass technology is spec’d on the 2010 Ford F-150 SVT Raptor.

 FOX produces first-ever suspension on a watercraft, and first snowmobile fully suspended by air.

 Levi LaVallee executes first ever double backflip on a snowmobile and Paul Thacker breaks a world record with 300 foot jump.

-Re-entry into the motocross market with PODIUM RC3 using FOX proprietary technology.
+Re-entry into the motocross market with the PODIUM RC3 using FOX proprietary technology.

-Vildosola Racing takes overall victory at 2010 Baja 1000, besting the moto class in a point-to-point for the first time since 1973.
+Vildosola Racing takes overall victory at 2010 Baja 1000, besting the motorcycle class in a point-to-point race for the first time since 1973.

-World Champion stripes earned by FOX’s Tracy Moseley and Mathias Flueckiger.
+World Champion MTB stripes earned by FOX’s Tracy Moseley and Mathias Flueckiger.

-Aaron Gwin becomes the first American man ever to win the World Cup Downhill title, and the first to win 5 races in the series.
+Aaron Gwin becomes the first American man ever to win the World Cup MTB Downhill title, and the first to win five races in the series.

 Click here for the latest corporate news.